Mimico Mountaineers: History

-1993-: Since the expansion in 1993 with the Nepean Knights, the Mimico Mountaineers never really wavered from "average", and lacked consistency between 1993-2000.
-Between 2001-2010 there had been noticeable improvement, but ultimately even during this time of success the Mountaineers found themselves bowing out in the early stages of the playoffs.
-Mimico then once again found themselves near the bottom of the league between 2011-2014; their final four years in the Jr. B Association.
+1993-: Since the expansion in 1993 with the Nepean Knights, the Mimico Mountaineers never really wavered from "average", and lacked consistency between 1993 and 2000.
+Between 2001 and 2010 there had been noticeable improvement, but ultimately even during this time of success the Mountaineers found themselves bowing out in the early stages of the playoffs.
+Mimico then once again found themselves near the bottom of the league between 2011 and 2014; their final four years in the Jr. B Association.

 2006: The Mountaineer line-up for the 2006 season included 10 rookies and the team went the furthest it has even been into the playoffs.
 The 2006 season was a somewhat landmark year for the Mountaineers, as they made the playoff semi-finals.
 After defeating the Clarington Green Gaels 3 games to 1 and the Barrie Tornado in the quarter-finals 3 games to 1, the Mountaineers quietly exited the playoffs via 3–0 sweep to the eventual Founders Cup champions, the Oakville Buzz.

 2014: On June 26, 2014 the Jr. B Mountaineers amalgamated with the Mississauga Tomahawks of the Ontario Junior A Lacrosse League.
 The Jr. B Mountaineers program will no longer operate following the 2014 season.
 The Jr. B Tomahawks become the official affiliate of the Jr. A Mountaineers, beginning in 2015.

 2015: In their first Jr. A season, the Mountaineers finished a respectable 10th in the OLA-A; finishing above last place St. Catherines Athletics.
 This was the first season for the Mountaineers in Jr. A lacrosse since 1978.
 The last time the Tomahawks/Mountaineers franchise won five games in a season was back in 2007; wherein the Tomahawks as well finished in 10th place.
 This season, the Mimico Mountaineers won more games than the entire Tomahawks franchise did over the past five seasons; a strong indication of some early success for the Jr. A Mountaineers.

 2016: The Mountaineers finish a surprising 4th in the OLA-A. This marks the first time since 1978 that the Mountaineers will compete in the Jr. A playoffs, and the first time since 2000 that the newly amalgamated Mississauga/Mimico franchise as a whole will participate in the playoffs.
 This is a huge step for the Mountaineers organization, who won 12 of their 20 regular season games, including an 8-2 home record.
-Impressively, the Mountaineers swept the Burlington Chiefs 3-0 in the Quarterfinals; however, they too would be swept themselves by the Six Nations Arrows, 4-0 in the Semifinals.
+Impressively, the Mountaineers swept the Burlington Chiefs 3-0 in the quarterfinals; however, they too would be swept themselves by the Six Nations Arrows, 4-0 in the semifinals.